ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 ### Using Functions in Scripts

-The declaration of functions in scripts is the same as in a shell.
-There are two options: the  standard and one-line declarations.
+You can declare a function in a script the same way as you do it in the shell.
+Bash allows both full or one-line form there.

-For example, let's come back to the task of error handling in a large program.
-We can declare the following function for printing error messages:
+For example, let's come back to the task of handling errors in the large program.
+You can declare the following function for printing error messages:
 {line-numbers: true, format: Bash}
 ```
 print_error()